 My front door opened and I heard my mother calling my name.

 ‘Mom!’
 I yelled.
 I had given my parents a spare key when I moved out.
-But they had never actually used it before.
+But they told me they wouldn’t use it.
 Whatever her reason for using it was, I was grateful, I now had someone that could call for help.
 My mother walked into my room and looked at him.

 ‘Run, Mom, he broke into my house!’
 I said.